woei66/aurareading/index-en.md

 An aura reading reveals your physical, emotional, and spiritual state in full clarity.
 It brings to light issues you are aware of or unaware of, problems you want to face or avoid, and obstacles you want to resolve but don’t know how.
 Through the reading, you receive a clear “self-awareness list” that guides you on how to understand and face yourself.

-Aura readings help with issues such as:

-* confusion, life stagnation, career blocks
-* family conflict, parent-child issues, marital tension
-* social difficulties, pressure from elders
-* problems in love, friendship, or personal relationships
-* uncertainty about life direction

 Your aura is your **energy field**, containing everything about you: your past-life influences, your present state, and your future potential.